FloRul/mcn_load_test/README.md

 ﻿# WebSocket Load Tester for AWS API Gateway

 This project provides a set of tools to perform load testing on WebSocket endpoints, specifically designed for AWS API Gateway.
-It includes a Python script for executing the load test and a PowerShell script for running the test and analyzing results.
+It includes Python scripts for executing the load test and a bash script for setting up the environment and running the test.

 ## Features